chris7lynch/interview/README.md

    - Handle appopriate errors
    - Unit tests should not rely on connectivity to the API
    - Behavioral tests should test the logic according to the feature gherkin
+   - Ensure the tests are organized into logical groups based on the type of test and when you would run them.  e.g. Unit Tests vs Integration Tests

 2. **Tools and Technologies**: You are free to use Java, C#, JavaScript, or Python to accomplish this task.
    - Ensure the testing tools you use are free and open source.
    - Provide documentation on how to run your test suite against your application.